Valentine Chirol: Journalist

 Chirol began as correspondent and editor of The Times travelling across the globe writing about international events.
 His first major post was to Berlin in 1892 where he formed many close relationships with the German Foreign Ministry including the Foreign Minister.
 He lived there until 1896 and reported on Anglo-German relations.
 Even after returning to London, Chirol travelled back to Berlin and often acted as a backchannel between the English and Germans.

 Later, he succeeded Donald Mackenzie Wallace as director of foreign department of The Times in 1899.

 Despite being in charge of The Times foreign line, he still managed to travel a great deal.
 In 1902, he travelled overland to India heading first to Moscow and on to Isfahan, Quetta, Delhi and, finally, Calcutta, where he met with Lord George Nathaniel Curzon.
 Chirol and Curzon got on quite well, having first met in Cairo in 1895.
 Chirol was impressed with Curzon's fine governing calling him "a marvellous man for work".
 Chirol's first visit to India inspired a longtime love for the place to which he would often return throughout his life.
 Towards the end of his trip, he travelled north to Indore where he stayed with Sir Francis Younghusband.

 After returning to London, Chirol continued working on his next book, The Middle Eastern Question, based on a series of 19 articles by Chirol that appeared in The Times in 1902 and 1903.
 His book helped to bring the term Middle East into common usage.
 Chirol dedicated the book to his new friend, Curzon, whom he would soon see again.
 In November 1903 he sailed to Karachi where he boarded a yacht to tour the Persian Gulf with Lord and Lady Curzon.
 Other notable guests on the voyage included a young Winston Churchill.
 Chirol returned to London by Christmas and just as the Russo-Japanese War was breaking out.
-He later travelled to Washington D.C., where he met with Teddy Roosevelt and many US Congress members, facilitated by his close friend, Sir Cecil Spring Rice.
+He later travelled to Washington D.C., where he met with Theodore Roosevelt and many members of the US Congress, facilitated by his close friend, Sir Cecil Spring Rice.

 After two decades as a journalist he retired from The Times on 21 December 1911 and was knighted shortly thereafter, on 1 January 1912, for his distinguished service as a foreign affairs advisor.
 He rejoined the Foreign Office as a diplomat and was soon on his way to the Balkans as World War I broke out.